speck14/movie-app/readme.md

 # Assignment

-Included in this project is a simple movie server that uses a Postgres database to store lists of movies and associated genres.
+Included in this project is a simple movie server that uses a sqlite database to store lists of movies and associated genres.

 Your assignment is to write a **movie list view** and a **movie item view**.
 The movie list view will contain a set of movie item views.
 You will want to read the Backbone docs and examples to learn how to do this in the most idiomatic way possible for Backbone and -- while you're doing it -- gain as much understanding of Backbone models, collections and views as possible.